Cat state: Linear superposition of coherent states

-Coherent state superpositions have been proposed for quantum computing by Sanders.
+Coherent state superpositions have been proposed for quantum computing.

 Higher-order cat states

 Wigner quasiprobability distribution of cat states, grid.
 Cat states with 2, 3, 4 cats.
 The separation between cats range from 0.5, 1, 2, 4, showing increasingly sharp inference.

 It is also possible to control the phase-space angle between the involved coherent amplitudes so that they are not diametrically opposed.
 This is distinct from controlling the quantum phase relation between the states.
 Cat states with 3 and 4 subcomponents have been experimentally realized, e.g., one might have a triangular cat state: